Bill Kerr ~ Mayfair Photographic Suppliers (London) Ltd

 One of my ex-colleagues from Charles Frank had recently moved to Gratispool as Sales Manager (Gratispool at St Margaret's Place was only 0.5miles SE of Charles Frank in Queen Street) and so I went in to see him.
 While I was there I casually mentioned this deal of 500 cine cameras & projectors at a special price and he promptly said "Yes !".
 So I filled in the order form in my duplicate book and sent it off to Mayfair PS at West End Lane, London.
 Then .....the muck hit the fan !

 I had not been told or realised myself that these bulk deal offers were purely to satisfy the UK Board of Trade i.e. as no one else wanted this amount of product, Mayfair could sell it ALL to ........Dixons.
 (CGS comments: Freddie Weizmann was a sharp operator and clearly wanted to cover himself against accusations of doing a special deal exclusively with Dixons.
 He could say he had made the offer to many other dealers but only Dixons had taken him up on it - I don't think the Board of Trade came into it.)
 Bill continues "So a humble and very junior member of the Sales team had really caused quite an upset as the Goods had, apparently, already been paid for by Dixons.
-Here was a I, a young 'twerp' from Scotland (where's that again) selling the same consignment to a company called Gratispool (that nobody had even heard of in London - though that changed after the April 1966 Monopolies Commission report on the UK manufacture, processing and retailing of colour film found that Gratispool had 7% of the ENTIRE European colour film processing market.
+Here was I, a young 'twerp' from Scotland (where's that again) selling the same consignment to a company called Gratispool (that nobody had even heard of in London - though that changed after the April 1966 Monopolies Commission report on the UK manufacture, processing and retailing of colour film found that Gratispool had 7% of the ENTIRE European colour film processing market.
 This information lead to Gratispool no longer being looked down upon as offering cheap but low quality film and processing.
 Immediately a number of photographic dealers set up their own labs - a very expensive business - and began offering "free film".)

 Note: this is meant to be a humorous account; please take no offence if you hold allegiance to Scotland or Gratispool !